Question: What is a Virtual Assistant and how can I become one?

 - As a subcontractor working for a VA, the VA is your client.

-- It is not cost effect to work as a subcontractor to a VA when you can do marketing, networking and advertising to get your own clients, but it is a good starting point.
+- It is not cost-effective to work as a subcontractor to a VA when you can do marketing, networking, and advertising to get your own clients, but it is a good starting point.

 - A VA will often work weekends, public holidays and nights to make sure that deadlines are met.

 TAVASA · The Transcribers and Virtual Assistants of South Africa